Thursday, May 16, 2019

 Interesting, isn't it?
 I find this fascinating, but not everyone can be as passionate by the wine and the bottle details as I am...
 It is a bad professional habit.
 In fact, as a Wine Quality Control Director, I spend a lot of time studying and scrutinizing wine bottles on a daily basis.

-However, I hope that this little post is helping you to better understand that there is no simple answer to the question "What is the weight of a bottle of wine?" or "How much does a bottle of wine weigh?" (as it clearly depends on the empty bottle weight, which can be drastically different from one to the next due to the thickness and heaviness of the glass used for the bottle).
+However, I hope that this little post helps you better understand that there is no simple answer to the questions "What is the weight of a bottle of wine?" or "How much does a bottle of wine weigh?" (as it clearly depends on the empty bottle weight, which can be drastically different from one to the next due to the thickness and heaviness of the glass used for the bottle).

 So, now that we have roughly figured out the weight of an empty bottle and added the weight of the wine inside, we have to deduct the wood weight and/or subtract it from the total of the empty bottle weight + volume + wood weight.

-Let's take an example based on a case of 12 bottles of Bordeaux wine weighing about 21 kilos (or 46.297 lbs), and we can take the empty bottle weight of Cheval Blanc 1947 in the table above (0.824 kg) as an example, then we can separate each component and conclude the following:
+Let's take an example based on a case of 12 bottles of Bordeaux wine weighing about 21 kilos (or 46.297 lbs), and we can take the empty bottle weight of Cheval Blanc 1947 in the table above (0.824 kg) as an example.
+We can separate each component and conclude the following:

 A. If a case of 12 bottles of Bordeaux weight = 21 kg